PatrickKyei/exception/_drafts/2023-09-04-how-hackers-try-to-get-into-your-account.md

 tags: [cybersecurity, hacking, social engineering, phishing]     # TAG names should always be lowercase
 ---

+People spend a lot of time online and businesses are conducted over the internet all the time.

-Hackers try many ways to get access to your personal information.
+Hackers try many ways to get access to your personal information data of your customers.
 If one method fails, they resort to other methods.

-When the attacks on my website were not successful, it was mind social media accounts that were targeted nex.
-And I almost felt for this next trick.
+After completing the Google Cybersecurity course, I became more aware of the different offensive attacks that goes on day to day on the internet.

+So when I noticed someone had tried to attack my domain, I was curious and wanted to investigate.